Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/intermediate.rst

 Interact with the component from Panel
 **************************************

-The panel UI enables user interactions with the Lightning App via widgets.
+The ``PanelFrontend`` enables user interactions with the Lightning App via widgets.
 You can modify the state variables of a Lightning component via the ``AppStateWatcher``.

-For example, here we increase the count variable of the Lightning Component every time a user presses a button:
+For example, here we increase the ``count`` variable of the Lightning Component every time a user presses a button:

 .. code:: bash